lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 ### Initialized

-When transitioning from `Reset` to `Initialized`, random values obtained from the entropy source are used to populate the working state.
+When transitioning from `Reset` to `Initialized`, random values obtained from the entropy source are used to populate the internal key first.
+Then the root key stored in OTP, if valid, is loaded into the internal key.
-This ensures that the hamming delta from both the previous value and the next value are both non-deterministic.
+This ensures that the hamming delta from the previous value to the next value is non-deterministic.
 The advancement from `Initialized` to `CreatorRootKey` is irreversible during the current power cycle.

 ### CreatorRootKey

 `CreatorRootKey` is the first operational state of the key manager.
 When transitioning from `Initialized` to this state, a KMAC operation is invoked using the `RootKey` as the key (from OTP), and the remaining inputs as data.

-See below:
+The output of the KMAC operation replaces the previous value of the internal key, and the new value becomes the `CreatorRootKey`.

+Inputs to the derivation function are:
 *  `DiversificationKey`: Secret seed from flash
 *  `HealthMeasurement`: Current life cycle state
    *  To avoid a state value corresponding to each life cycle state, the raw life cycle value is not used.